 The 911 call came in as a distress call from a hiker who had been hit by rockfall and had a badly broken hand.
-The local SAR team’s incident coordinator put in a request for a helicopter from the Colorado Army National Guard due to the remote location of the patient and the time it would take to evacuate her on foot.
+The local backcountry search and rescue (BSAR) team’s incident coordinator put in a request for a helicopter from the Colorado Army National Guard due to the remote location of the patient and the time it would take to evacuate her on foot.
 But when the helicopter crew reached her, they described the injury as a scrape on the woman’s hand.
-SAR communications are often hampered by poor or no cell phone reception, static-filled radio transmissions, and the inevitable mistranslation that happens when a message is passed repeatedly from one person to another.
+BSAR communications are often hampered by poor or no cell phone reception, static-filled radio transmissions, and the inevitable mistranslation that happens when a message is passed repeatedly from one person to another.

 As an example of inappropriate public expectations, during a late spring mission on one of Colorado’s more challenging fourteeners, several technical rescue team members climbed for eight hours to provide equipment and support to rescue subjects who had become stranded in ice and snow after losing their ice axes and ropes.
-The subjects had asked via cellphone for a helicopter but had been told that no helo would be available until the next day.
+The subjects had asked via cellphone for a helicopter but had been told that no helo would be available until the next day due to dangerous flying conditions.
 When the rescue team members reached them, they declined assistance and said they were tired and would prefer to stay overnight and wait for a hoist the next morning.

 Helicopters are a great tool as a last resort in a dire situation, but they are not an Uber.
-We use all other available resources before asking for these federal assets.
-We don’t use COARNG at night, and any incident using COARNG resources generally takes at least five hours.
+We consider all other available resources before asking for these state and federal assets.
 A helicopter hoist operation is a specialized, dangerous, expensive process, and for 99% of SAR incidents, it isn’t the best answer.
 Most incidents require “ground pounders;” teams of rescuers that come in on foot.